Marjory Kennedy-Fraser: Biography

 Marjory Kennedy was born in Perth to a well-known Scottish singer, David Kennedy and his second wife, Elizabeth Fraser.
 As a child she used to accompany her father on his tours in Scotland and abroad, playing the piano while he sang.
-Various of her siblings were also professional musicians, and three of them (Lizzie, Kate and James — soprano, contralto and baritone respectively) died in the fire that burnt down the Théâtre municipal of Nice, France, in 1881.
+Various of her siblings were also professional musicians, and three of them —Lizzie (soprano), Kate (contralto) and James (baritone) — died in the fire that burnt down the Théâtre municipal of Nice, France, in 1881.
 Her youngest sister Jessie married the pianist and teacher Tobias Matthay.
 Their father David Kennedy died aged 61 in 1886 in Ontario, Canada, while on a tour.

 She became an extra-academical student at the University of Edinburgh school of Music, gathering a collection of Breton and Gaelic folksongs from 1882 onwards, which were later published.

-In 1887, she married her mother's younger cousin, the mathematician Alexander Yule Fraser (1857–1890), whom she had first met in 1882 in Aberdeen.
+In 1887, she married her mother's younger cousin, the mathematician Alexander Yule Fraser (1857–1890), who she had first met in 1882 in Aberdeen.
 Alexander (Alec) had completed in 1881 his MA with Honours at the University of Aberdeen and in 1885 was made a Fellow of the Royal Society of Edinburgh.
 In 1889, he was appointed headmaster of Allan Glen's Technical School in Glasgow, and the family moved there.
 However, his health began to deteriorate and he was diagnosed with pneumonia.

-The couple travelled to South Africa, where the hotter weather contributed for Alec's health to improve considerably, but as soon as they returned to Glasgow, he became ill again and died in November 1890.
-Marjory thus found herself a widow at the age of thirty-three, and with her two small children, David and Patuffa, to look after.
+The couple travelled to South Africa, where the hotter weather allowed for Alec's health to improve considerably, but as soon as they returned to Glasgow, he became ill again and died in November 1890.
+Marjory thus found herself a widow at the age of thirty-three, and with her two small children, David and Helen Patuffa (often referred to as Patuffa), to look after.
 She settled at 5 Mayfield Road in southern Edinburgh with her mother and two sisters and made her living as a music teacher and lecturer.

 In the 1890s, Kennedy-Fraser gave lecture recitals at the Summer Meetings which Patrick Geddes organised at University Hall Extension in Edinburgh.
 In 1911 she is listed as a piano teacher at 95a George Street in the centre of Edinburgh.

 She developed a close friendship with the painter John Duncan, with whom she shared a deep passion for the Celtic Revival.
-They made a trip to Eriskay in 1905, in which occasion he painted her against the island's landscape.
-While in Eriskay, Kennedy-Fraser witnessed many Gaelic folk songs endangered of disappearing as a result of population decline, and, with the assistant of Eriskay's parish priest, the iconic Gaelic poet Fr Allan MacDonald, she began a personal project to record and transcribe the music of the Hebrides.
+They made a trip to Eriskay in 1905, on which occasion he painted her against the island's landscape.
+While on Eriskay, Kennedy-Fraser heard many Gaelic folk songs that were in danger of disappearing due to population decline, and, with the assistance of Eriskay's parish priest, the iconic Gaelic poet Fr Allan MacDonald, she began a personal project to record and transcribe the music of the Hebrides.